Veterans Affairs Supported Housing (HUD-VASH)

 VA determines eligibility for the HUD-VASH.
-Veterans should request assistance by contacting their local VA Homeless Program.
+Veterans should request assistance by calling the VA Homeless Program at (877) 424-3838.
 A HUD-VASH case manager will collect the Veteran’s personal information to determine whether he or she is eligible.
 Generally, to be eligible for support through the HUD-VASH program, veterans must be both:

 - VA health care eligible, and